 >M62724, IGHV7-4-1*02, IGHJ4*02

 - If the V-GENE ALLELE or J-GENE ALLELE is unknown, the JunctionAnalysis

 tool accepts a '?' character instead of the allele number (ex: IGHV1-2*?)

 and will run the search against the allele *01 by default.

-- If there are several proposed V-GENEs and/or J-GENEs,
+- If there are several proposed V-GENE and/or J-GENE,

 the different V-GENE and ALLELE names and/or J-GENE and ALLELE

 names have to be separated by the '/' character

 The IMGT/JunctionAnalysis tool will run the search against the first

 V-GENE and ALLELE and J-GENE and ALLELE listed.